Learn How Businesses Can Make a Difference

 Sadly, there are currently economic, cultural, and safety-related barriers that impede 62 million girls around the world from realizing their right to education.
 Supporting initiatives that promote equal access to basic education represents a huge opportunity to curb population growth and reduce associated greenhouse gas emissions.

 At Salesforce, equality is a core tenet of how we run our business.
 We believe that every child deserves a world-class education.
-That’s why we’ve provided more than $16 million to advance equal education globally.
+That’s why over the past 21 years, we’ve provided more than $90 million to schools around the world to advance equal and quality education.

 The time is now.
 The world is waiting.
 And it’s up to us to make a difference.

-- Business Insider: Blackrock CEO Larry Fink Just Sent a Warning to CEOs Everywhere
+- External Site: Blackrock CEO Larry Fink’s Letter to CEOs

-- Task Force on Climate-Related Financial Disclosures: Statement
+- External Site: Task Force on Climate-Related Financial Disclosures: Statement

-- New York Times: Investors Sharpen Focus on Social and Environmental Risks to Stocks
+- External Site: Investors Sharpen Focus on Social and Environmental Risks to Stocks

-- Cone: Americans More Loyal and Willing to Defend Purpose-Driven Brands
+- External Site: Americans More Loyal and Willing to Defend Purpose-Driven Brands

-- Great Barrier Reef at Unprecedented Risk of Collapse
+- External Site: Great Barrier Reef at Unprecedented Risk of Collapse